MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 #### Create alerts

-You can also create custom alerts to notify you of important status updates to your online endpoint:
+You can also create custom alerts so you can receive notifications about important status updates to your online endpoint:

 1. In the Azure portal, go to a metrics page, and then select **New alert rule**.